occasionales/occasionales.github.io/_posts/2020-04-05-Inisghts-into-LSTMs.md

 Just as with each neural network, weights and biases are connected to each gate.
 These weight matrices are used in combination with gradient-based optimization to make the LSTM cell learn.
 Weight matrices and biases can be seen in equations above as <em>W<sub>f</sub></em>, <em>b<sub>f</sub></em>, <em>W<sub>i</sub></em>, <em>b<sub>i</sub></em>, <em>W<sub>o</sub></em>, <em>b<sub>o</sub></em>, and <em>W<sub>C</sub></em>, <em>b<sub>C</sub></em> respectively.

 These cells are then chained together, as seen in the figure below; this is what allows the RNN-LSTM network to retain information from past time steps and make time-series predictions.
-By using the LSTM cell architecture, the network has a way of removing the vanishing gradient problem, a problem that hindered older RNN architectures from achieving great time-series predictions.
+By using the LSTM cell architecture, the network has a way of removing the vanishing gradient problem.
+This problem hindered older RNN architectures from achieving great time-series predictions.

 | ![LSTM cells chained together](/img/lstm_cells.png){: .center-block :} |
 |:--:|
 | *LSTM cells chained together, with input sequence and output sequence shown how used within the network architecture.* |

 The above architecture is a relatively standard version of an LSTM cell; there are though many variants out there, and researchers constantly tweak and modify the cell architecture to make the LSTM network perform better and more robust for various tasks.
-An example of this is the LSTM cell architecture introduced in [here](https://ieeexplore.ieee.org/document/861302), where they introduce peephole connections to each cell gate, which allows each gate to look at the internal cell state <em>C<sub>t-1</sub></em>.
+An example of this is the LSTM cell architecture introduced in [here](https://ieeexplore.ieee.org/document/861302), where they add peephole connections to each cell gate, which allows each gate to look at the internal cell state <em>C<sub>t-1</sub></em>.

 Another prevalent modification of the LSTM is the so-called gated recurrent unit or GRU.
 The main difference between the GRU and LSTM is that GRU merges the input and forget gates into a single update gate.
-Moreover, it merges the internal cell state and hidden state.
+Moreover, it combines the internal cell state and hidden state.
 The resulting GRU cell is, therefore, slightly more straightforward than the traditional LSTM.
 A GRU cell architecture can be seen in the figure below.

 | ![GRU cell architecture](/img/GRUcell.png){: .center-block :} |
 |:--:|